what it is

 Unfortunately, we cannot provide refunds for missed group classes.
 In the summer, we try to honor family vacation time by offering everyone two free weeks.
 During the school year, however, we are only closed for school holidays and missed classes cannot be refunded.
-Instead, we offer one private make-up class per quarter.
+Instead, we offer one private make-up class per quarter, available on request.
 For individual coaching sessions, a parent must give the instructor 24 hours notice to cancel a scheduled session, or the full cost of the session will be charged.

 “I didn’t understand myself before.
 Now I do.
 Now I know I can do anything.”